-i.
-Allowance for the personal needs of the waiver participant

-(select one):

-SSI standard
+- (select one): - SSI standard

 Optional state supplement standard

 Medically needy income standard

 The special income level for institutionalized persons

 A percentage of the Federal poverty level

-Specify percentage:

 The following dollar amount:

-Specify dollar amount: If this amount changes, this item will be revised
+Specify dollar amount: If this amount changes, this item will be revised ii.

-The following formula is used to determine the needs allowance:

-Specify formula:

-Other

-Specify:

-ii.
 If the allowance for the personal needs of a waiver participant with a community spouse is different from the amount used for the individual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.735, explain why this amount is reasonable to meet the individual's maintenance needs in the community.

-Select one:

-Allowance is the same

-Allowance is different.

-Explanation of difference: